cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 #Define the parametric histogram for control region B.
-#Here we consider the B region to be the transfering region, so the region for which each bin content will be multiplied by a transfer factor (determined by C, D yields)
+#Here we consider the B region to be the transferring region, so the region for which each bin content will be multiplied by a transfer factor (determined by C, D yields)
-#The RooParametricHist is initalized giving as input the observable, the RooArgList of the bins previously built and a template TH1F.
+#The RooParametricHist is initialized giving as input the observable, the RooArgList of the bins previously built and a template TH1F.
 param_hist_B_region = RooParametricHist("bkg_B", "Background PDF in B region",variable_z,process_B_region_bins,histB_pr)

 #Here we define the total normalization for the RooparametricHist in the B region